dinushka114/Tourista/README.md

 - 🔒 User Authentication: Securely create an account and access additional features like saving favorites and contributing to the forum.

+- Admin Panel: An admin panel should be available to manage user accounts, content, bookings, reviews, and overall site administration.

 These features make Touarsta a comprehensive platform for planning and exploring your dream vacations.